In early 2013 a global brute-force attack began hitting WordPress installations on almost every WP hosting server in existence.

 - Ma.tt

-Hopefully, this article has given you a better understanding of problems that can affect your web site and how WordPress can help you improve your business online.
-To learn more about using WordPress for a business website or blog please click on links to visit other articles published on this site or subscribe to receive updates and notifications when new articles or tutorials are published.
+Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you build a better business online.
+To learn more about using WordPress for a business web site please see other posts published on this site or subscribe to receive updates and notifications when new articles or tutorials are published.